huangyoujianarch-source/YSM-Project/README.md

-# 📊 Impact of Program Engagement on Participant Outcomes
+# Impact of Program Engagement on Participant Outcomes

 ## 🔍 Project Overview

-This project analyzes how participant engagement in a goal-setting program relates to outcome scores across different demographic groups and time periods.
+This project analyzes how participant engagement in goal-setting programs relates to outcome scores across different demographic groups and time periods.

 The goal is to move beyond simple performance comparison and understand: